-The Legal Information and Judicial Training Department systematizes and analyses Estonian and, if necessary, foreign case law and is responsible for making the positions of the Supreme Court available to the public.
+The Legal Information and Judicial Training Department is responsible for the systematisation, indexing and annotation of Supreme Court judgments and prepares summaries of judgments of the European Court of Human Rights and the Court of Justice of the European Union.
 The department prepares the reviews of the procedural statistics of the Supreme Court, co-ordinates the submission of positions on draft legislation and responds to inquiries sent to the Supreme Court within its competence.
 The department also assists the Judicial Training Council, ascertains the training needs of judges, prepares the training strategy and programme for judges and organizes the implementation thereof.